The reviews for Van Gogh: Poets and Lovers — the blockbuster National Gallery exhibition — are in. Critics LOVE it!

 It’s received five stars from all of Britain's critics, which is really-quite-unprecedented for an art exhibition.
-But as one review was headlined, you should “believe the hype.”
+So as one review was headlined, you really should “believe the hype.”

 It’s the Gallery’s first ever exhibition devoted to Vincent van Gogh, and it’s the first anywhere